This has never happened before in the Champions League! PSG and FC Bayern Munich make history in a thrilling spectacle | Goal.com Canada

-Never before had five goals been scored in the first 45 minutes of a Champions League semi-final, a competition that has carried this name since the 1992/93 season.
+Never before had five goals been scored in the first 45 minutes of a Champions League semi-final, a format that has existed since the 1992–93 season.
 That was not the only landmark the sides reached that Tuesday evening: Dayot Upamecano’s 65th-minute strike, which made it 3–5 from Munich’s perspective, also ensured the contest finished as the highest-scoring semi-final in Champions League history.

 Translated by

-Unprecedented in Champions League history, PSG and FC Bayern Munich etched their names into the record books with a thrilling, history-making spectacle
+This has never happened before in the Champions League!
+PSG and FC Bayern Munich make history in a thrilling spectacle

 Harry Kane put Bayern Munich ahead in the 17th minute at the Parc des Princes, converting a penalty after Luis Díaz had been fouled in the box by PSG centre-back Willian Pacho.

-PSG shrugged off the setback and equalised shortly afterwards through Khvicha Kvaratskhelia, whose curled effort beat FCB keeper Manuel Neuer.
+PSG shrugged off the setback almost immediately, levelling through Khvicha Kvaratskhelia, whose curled effort beat FCB keeper Manuel Neuer.
 The hosts then pressed forward and took the lead after half an hour when Joao Neves headed home from a corner.

 The pendulum swung wildly, and Michael Olise’s 41st-minute strike restored parity at 2–2.